ibm-cloud-docs/devsecops-alm/devsecops-alm-dep-cli.md

 Follow these steps:

-1. Make sure that you comply with the prerequisites.
 1. Go to the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external} and search for the DevSecOps Application Lifecycle Management architecture.
 1. Click the tile for the deployable architecture to open the details.
 1. Select the latest product version in the **Architecture** section.